Our Art Curriculum

 Intent

-Children attending Kaizen Primary School often have very few experiences of life outside of their local area due to being located in an area of high deprivation meaning that families are not able to visit areas outside of the local area and high mobility rates (23% for 2021-22, nearly ¼ of our whole school cohort were new last year).
+Children attending Kaizen Primary School often have very few experiences of life outside of their local area due to being located in an area of high deprivation meaning that families are not able to visit areas outside of the local area and high mobility rates.
 We value art as an important part of the children’s entitlement to a broad and balanced curriculum.
 Art provides the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thoughts and ideas.
-We aim to show the significance of learning art through showing the career opportunities available as part of our ‘Future Me’ initiative.
+We aim to show the significance of learning art through showing the career opportunities availab as part of our ‘Future Me’ initiative.

 The art curriculum ensures that by the time the children leave in Year 6, they will be able to:

-- to improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay about great artists, architects and designers in history.
-They learn about well-known artists including Vincent Van Gogh, Georges Seuratt, Claude Monet or Pablo Picasso and also BAME artists such as Yayoi Kusama, Chila Kumari Burman or Jean Michael Basquiat.
+● improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials [for example, pencil, charcoal, paint, clay] about great artists, architects and designers in history.
+They learn about well-known artists including Frida Kahlo, Georges Seurat, Claude Monet or Pablo Picasso and also BAME artists such as Yayoi Kusama, Joel Garcia, El Anatsui or Jean Michael Basquiat.

 Implementation